cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## 🎉 Congratulations 🎉

-By completing this tutorial, you have learned how to use the `group` module:
+By completing this tutorial, you have learned how to use the `group` module.
+In particular how to:

-* Create a group
+* Create a group.
-* Manage its members
+* Manage its members.
+* Add a group policy.
-* Submit a group proposal
+* Submit a group proposal.
-* Vote on a proposal
+* Vote on a proposal.

 For more information about what else you can do with the CLI, please refer to its help.